-Over the past several years, mirrorless cameras have catapulted into contention with the top DSLRs on the market.
+Over the past several years, mirrorless cameras have catapulted into in the market and are now ranking closer and closer with top DSLRs.
 Now more than ever, they demand attention among the videography community.
 How?
 They are smaller, more lightweight, and offer many of the same features as DSLRs, if not more.
 Software features such as focus peaking, waveform monitoring, and exposure zebras are also included.
-Mirrorless cameras are pushing the boundaries and are highly capable of creating rich video content.
+The best mirrorless cameras are pushing the boundaries and are highly capable of creating rich video content.

 As the name suggests, mirrorless cameras are cameras that operate without mirrors, unlike traditional DSLRs.
 Light travels directly through the lens and onto the image sensor, it is translated then displayed by the electronic viewfinder.
 This is the same camera technology found on smartphones and point and shoot cameras.
 Only recently have manufacturers been able to produce these components at a premium level for professional use.
 Mirrorless cameras also offer interchangeable lenses for the full creative experience.